Welcome to my blog.

 Cecil taught us the Nietzschean idea of the dichotomy of Apollonian and Dionysian elements in art.
 The premise is that great art is the result of the merging of strong emotion and passion with analytical precision and dexterous skill, honed through years of monotonous and repetitive study.

 This short treatise describes God’s creation of man so that “there be some creature to comprehend the significance of so vast an achievement, love its infinite beauty, and stand in awe at its grandeur”.
-While the literal view on this is that God created man to marvel at God’s work, my art is based on a more secular reading of the text: that the artist is nature revering itself.
+While the literal view on this is that God created man to marvel at God’s work, my art is based on a more secular reading of the text: The artist is nature revering itself.
 As such, the painter should attempt to avoid developing any personal style in their work.
 My painting is attempt at letting nature depict itself without overt interference of personality or ego.

 While aware of the impossibility of such an endeavor, I’ve always felt that an important duty of the poet today is to direct a return a return to humility towards, reflection on, and study of, the natural world.
-This return to finding inspiration in the world around us, as well as a foundation for art based on the observation of nature, are important first steps towards building an environmentally sustainable future for humanity.
+This return to finding inspiration in the world around us, as well as building a foundation for art based on the observation of nature, are important first steps towards building an environmentally sustainable future for humanity.

 I created this blog to share information about techniques and materials, as well as to keep people updated on my paintings and exhibitions.
 Your comments are appreciated.